This article describes steps one can take to install Drupal on Windows with XAMPP support.

 After starting Apache2 and MySQL, these servers should be running. to test whether Apache is running, open Internet Explorer on the host machine and type the URL below:

-To validate that MariaDB is installed and functioning, open the Shell command prompt on the right of XAMPP Control Panel.
+To validate that MariaDB is installed and functioning, open the Shell command prompt on the right of the XAMPP Control Panel.
 This should launch the command shell. then type the commands below:

-This should you onto MariaDB database server.
+This should you onto the MariaDB database server.

 When prompted, answer the questions below by following the guide.